 And today, I spoke with my old high school buddy in Ann Arbor, Michigan.
 Lorie and I saw each other last summer for the first time in many years.
 For over 40 years, we've tried to keep in touch with letters, then emails, then texts.
 But today, we talked on the phone!
 Because, why not?

 It felt great to hear her Lorie's voice.
 She still laughs like she did, when we were 17.
 Now, we are in that "over 60 vulnerable group" that everyone is worried about.
 Yikes, how is that possible?

 So thanks to Covid, some of us are getting a much needed push to connect with others.
 This ugly disease may be forcing people to keep their distance, but it's also inspiring some of us to talk and share more!

-I love my fancy iPhone with all it's abilities, but it's the old fashioned part of the phone that I really appreciate!
+I love my fancy iPhone with all it's abilities, but it's the old fashioned "talking part" of the phone, that I really appreciate!

 Honestly, I never expect to hear good news.
 Each day seems worse than the last.

 So today, I turned off the TV and let myself enjoy coffee with a magazine.
 But the cover of The New Yorker, was gloomy.
 An image of a public place, without people.
 I reached for the stack of older unread magazines.
 Ahhh, pre-Covid magazines.
 But, they have ads for dining and travel.

 The best way to get away from news, is to get outside.